 American Experience–Ripley: Believe It or Not is an entertaining introduction to a surprisingly gutsy guy who made it big without good looks but with a nose for fringe dwellers and new technology.
 That his quirky sensibility continues to live on today, saturating social media, especially YouTube, and such broadcast TV and cable shows as America’s Got Talent, Duck Dynasty and Extreme Homes, to name but a few, is an indication of Ripley’s legacy as a visionary showman.

-American Experience–Ripley: Believe It or Not debuts tonight, January 6, 2015, 9:00-10:00 p.m.
+American Experience–Ripley: Believe It or Not debuts on PBS tonight, January 6, 2015, 9:00-10:00 p.m.
 ET.
-Check local listings for air times in your region.
-It will be available for online streaming at http://www.pbs.org/wgbh/americanexperience/
+Check local listings for air times in your region, streaming and DVD availability via Amazon Prime Video and DVD also from shopPBS.org Going forward, touch base with http://www.pbs.org/wgbh/americanexperience/ for streaming updates.

 And also be sure to check out my FrontRowCenter review at http://www.judithtrojan.com/2013/10/29 of another entertaining documentary by director Cathleen O’Connell, American Experience–War of the Worlds, in which O’Connell focuses on Orson Welles, another visionary entertainer who marched to the beat of his own drum.
 American Experience–War of the Worlds is now available on DVD, iTunes, and for online streaming at the WGBH/American Experience Web site listed above. –Judith Trojan